 Ali was Muhammad’s cousin and adopted son.
 He married the Prophet’s daughter Fatima, who gave birth to two boys, Hassan and Husayn.

-Ali had been one of the first to convert to Islam and had taken part in almost all the battles fought by Muhammad.
+Ali had been one of the first to convert to Islam and had taken part in almost all the battles fought by Muhammad(PBUH).
 He was convinced that he was Muhammad’s rightful successor.
-Thus for six months, he had refused to recognise the appointment of Abu Bakr as the first caliph.
+Thus for six months, he had refused to recognize the appointment of Abu Bakr as the first caliph.
 But now, after having been denied the caliphate three times, he was finally invited to become caliph after the murder of Uthman in June 656.

 Ali promptly removed the governors appointed by Uthman.
 However, the governor of Egypt and Muawiya, the governor of Syria, refused to leave office or pay homage to him.
 Muawiya, who was the son of Abu Sufyan (the other leader of the Quraysh faction) and a cousin of Uthman, accused Ali of being reluctant to punish Uthman’s murderers.

-A rebellion led by Ayisha, the widow of Muhammad, and others of his companions resulted in the first serious Muslim civil war.
+A rebellion led by Ayisha, the widow of Muhammad(PBUH), and others of his companions resulted in the first serious Muslim civil war.
 At the Battle of the Camel, Ali’s forces defeated those of Ayisha, who went into battle on a camel.
-Meanwhile Muawiya persisted in his demands for the punishment of the murderers of Uthman.
+Meanwhile, Muawiya persisted in his demands for the punishment of the murderers of Uthman.
 At the battle of Siffin, Ali’s forces clashed with those of Muawiya.